brayker77/Day-Zero/docs/Canon.md

 🧠 Human-Centric Notes

-Script design will lean toward understandability for a new coder
+Player is new to coding and will absorb passively while playing

+Script design should be accessible, non-intimidating, and helpful without overreaching

-Robot will translate goals into scripts and manage constraints
+Robot will generate supporting tools, handle constraints, and reduce friction

 Cody is actively linked to and indexing the GitHub repository (bitburner-day-zero), and is expected to reflect this canon in all logic evaluations